rsdoiel/antennaApp/README.md

 # antennaApp

 **antenna** is a command line feed oriented content management tool.
-It let's you create and curate micro blogs, blogs, link blogs, news and wiki websites using Markdown.
-Configuration and metadata are maintained using YAML.
+It let's you create and curate micro blogs, blogs, link blogs, news and wiki websites using Markdown and a sprinkling of YAML[^1].
 It is inspired by Dave Winer's [Textcasting](https://textcasting.org) and [FeedLand](https://feedland.org) and my own experimental website, [antenna](https://rsdoiel.github.io/antenna).

+[^1]: Configuration and metadata (front matter in Markdown) are maintained using YAML.

 Antenna App's Features: